openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 On the contrary, the evaluation of the array initializer completes abruptly in the following situations:

--  If the space allocated for the new array is insufficient, and ``OutOfMemoryError`` is thrown; or
+-  If the space allocated for a new array is insufficient, and ``OutOfMemoryError`` is thrown; or
 -  If some initialization expression completes abruptly.